cyberark/conjur/docs/tour.md

 You can easily download and run the Conjur CLI using the official pre-built images hosted by Docker Hub.

 {% highlight shell %}
-  $ docker run -it conjurinc/cli5
+$ docker run -it -v $PWD:/work conjurinc/cli5
 {% endhighlight %}

+Then change into the `/work` directory:

+{% highlight shell %}
+$ cd work
+{% endhighlight %}

 {% include toc.md key='environment' %}

-Use your Conjur account information to export your environment variables:
+Use your account information to configure the connection to the Conjur server:

 {% highlight shell %}
 $ export CONJUR_APPLIANCE_URL=http://conjur
 $ export CONJUR_ACCOUNT=myorg
-  $ conjur authn login -u admin -p your-admin-api-key
 {% endhighlight %}

 {% include toc.md key='login' %}

-Once you have setup your server and CLI, make sure you are logged in as the `admin` user:
+Login by entering your API key at the `login` prompt:

 {% highlight shell %}
+$ conjur authn login -u admin
+Please enter admin's password (it will not be echoed):
+Logged in
 $ conjur authn whoami
 { "account": "mycorp", "user": "admin" }
 {% endhighlight %}